karthiksrikumar/AETEA/README.md

 # AI Environmental Transparency & Efficiency Act (AETEA) Implementation
 This policy is also from OATNET, my submission for the 2025 Connecticut Science and Engineering Fair

-Future Steps entail for discourse with members of House.
+Future Steps entail discourse with members of the House, and other avid policymakers.

 ## Table of Contents
 * [Overview](#overview)